AdamZsofi/hyperledger-java-model/README.md

-# Modeling and verifying Hyperledger Fabric Networks
+# Modeling and Verifying Hyperledger Fabric Networks
 ## How to Use This Prototype

 1. Download the [core project of JPF](https://github.com/javapathfinder/jpf-core)